 A schematic of the laser system is shown in Figure 1.
 The sub-mW light from the gain-switched diode laser is amplified using two homebuilt Yb-doped fiber amplifiers.
 The first Yb-doped amplifier, or pre-amplifier, is a 4 m long Yb-gain fiber (Nufern PM-YSF-HI) pumped with 976 nm light using a wavelength division multiplexer (WDM), then another WDM followed by a 90/10 fiber tap coupler for diagnostics.
 The second fiber amplifier, or power amplifier, consists of a 5 m long Yb-doped double-clad PM fiber (Nufern PLMA-YDF-10/125) with a 10-μm diameter core and 125-μm diameter cladding, a signal-pump combiner, a multi-mode 976-nm pump diode laser, and a stripper for separating the pump beam from the seed.
 Optical isolators after each amplifier prevent retro-reflections from returning to the amplifiers.
 Bandpass filters after each amplifier are used to remove residual pump light and amplified spontaneous emission (ASE) from the 1.066 m output beam.
-All of the fibers are polarization-maintaining (PM) which help to improve system stability compared to single mode fibers.
+All of the fibers are polarization-maintaining (PM) which improves system stability compared to non-PM single mode fibers.
 More details are provided in the following sections.